 The combined state and local registration fees in Virginia are comparable to the sole state rate in Maryland.
 The highest registration fee in the metropolitan area is imposed in the District of Columbia.
-For tax year 2004, Class I, a vehicle weight of 3,500 pounds or less the fee is \$72;

-for vehicles weighing 3,501 pounds to 4,999 pounds, Class II, the District of Columbia imposes a fee of \$115.00; for vehicles 5,000 pounds and over, Class III, the fee is \$155.00; and Class IV, clean fuel or electric vehicle, the fee is \$36.
+For tax year 2005, a vehicle weight of 3,500 pounds or less (Class I) the fee is \$72; for vehicles weighing 3,501 pounds to 4,999 pounds (Class II), the District of Columbia imposes a fee of \$115.00; for vehicles 5,000 pounds and over (Class III), the fee is \$155.00; and for Class IV, clean fuel or electric vehicle, the fee is \$36 (See Table 6, page 15).

-The District of Columbia gasoline tax rate of 20 cents per gallon at the end of 2004 was the area's second highest.
-The highest area gasoline tax rate for 2004 was in Maryland, which was 23.5 cents per gallon.
+The District of Columbia gasoline tax rate of 20 cents per gallon at the end of 2005 was the area's second highest.
+The highest area gasoline tax rate for 2005 was in Maryland, which was 23.5 cents per gallon.
 The rate in the Northern Virginia localities is higher than the state gasoline tax rate of 17.5 cents per gallon because a special 2 percent sales tax used for transportation is levied by all the Northern Virginia jurisdictions.